-And, the town has hired a planner to replace Cindy Chapin, who resigned in November.
+And, the town has hired an on-call planner to replace Cindy Chapin, who resigned in November.
 Now, Michelle Haynes will enter to a six-month agreement with the Town of Norwood.

 Grafmyer said the temporary agreement was beneficial to both Haynes and the town, to ensure she is the person to fill the role.
 She begins work next month.